Auraiya district: Demographics

 In 1991, Hindus percentage was 92.79% against the state average of 83.76% and 6.63% of Muslims as compared to the state average of 15.48%.
 The remaining 0.58% of the district population was Sikhs, Christians, Jains and Buddhists.
 In 2011, Auraiya district had 92% Hindus and 7% Muslims, with Hindus being more concentrated in rural areas.

 At the time of the 2011 Census of India, 98.52% of the population in the district spoke Hindi (or a related language) and 1.37% Urdu as their first language.
+The local dialect is sometimes called Pachharua or Antarvedi.

 Culture

 Dance & Music

 Popular varieties of folk music prevalent throughout western U.P. e.g. the Allaha, Phaag, Kajari and Rasiyas, etc. are popular in this district as well, and are sung at different times of the year.
 Folk songs known as Dhola, Unchari and Langadia are also very common in the villages.
 Bhajans, Kirtan in a chorus to the accomplishment of musical instruments is very much liked by the inhabitants of the district.

 A number of open air performances, combining the rural style of folk music and dancing with a central theme are a regular feature of rural life in the district.
 The dance named Banjasha is one of the most popular folk dances of villagers of the district.
 Nautankis and dramas based on mythology are often staged and attract large gatherings, particularly in the villages.